 A subprogram such as minimum may now be written by specifying its arguments to be of type COMPARABLE.
-Based on the Ada pattern, the function would be declared as minimum (one: COMPARABLE; other: COMPARABLE): COMPARABLE is -- Minimum of one and other do end
+Based on the Ada pattern, the function would be declared as minimum (one: COMPARABLE; other: COMPARABLE): COMPARABLE is -- Minimum of one and other do end class COMPARABLE feature le (other: COMPARABLE): BOOLEAN is deferred end:

 In an object-oriented language, however, every routine (Eiffel term for subprogram) appears in a class and is relative to the "current" object of that class; thus it seems preferable to include minimum in class COMPARABLE, argument one becoming the implicit current object.
-The class becomes:
+The class becomes minimum (other: COMPARABLE): COMPARABLE is else Result := other end end -- minimum end -- class COMPARABLE class INT_COMPARABLE inherit COMPARABLE le (other: INT_COMPARABLE): BOOLEAN is